tomiwa-adesanya/Arduino-Seven-Segment-Display/README.md

   The LED arrangement form an figure 8 which makes it possible to display all decimal numeric characters from 0 to 9.
   To display "1" on the display device for example, simply set the digital state of pins 7 and 6 to High.

- #About SevenSegmentDisplay library
+# About SevenSegmentDisplay library

 SevenSegmentDisplay library is an arduino library that contains a SevenSegmentDisplay class with defined methods to automate the process of writing characters and values to a Seven Segment display device.

- Methods of class include:
+SevenSegmentDisplay comes with 28 predefined characters that can be displayed on a Seven Segment device without having to customise them yourself

+    The predefined characters are:

+        Decimal numerals: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9

+        Alphabets(case-sensitive): A, b, C, d, E, F, H, I, J, L, n, O, P, q, r, S, t, U

+SevenSegmentDisplay object methods include:
- * `begin(int a, int b, int c, int d, int e, int f, int g, int dpPin)` :initializes attributes of class and configures pin mode of each pin.
+* `init(int a, int b, int c, int d, int e, int f, int g, int dpPin)` initializes attributes of class and configures pin mode of each pin.
 To be called in the setup() function.
- * `setState(int state=LOW)` : sets the state of all 7 LEDs to the same state.
-HIGH to turn all LEDs on and LOW to turn all LEDs off.
+* `setState(int state=LOW)` sets state all pins of the Seven Segment device to the same value.
+Value can either be LOW(0) or HIGH(1).
- * `createChar(byte customChar[])` : creates and stores user customised character that can be displayed on the device.
+* `createCustomChar(byte customCharacters[])` Creates user customised character that can be displayed on a Seven Segment Display device.

+  Custom char is assigned a character(e.g 'v','+', e.t.c) or an int (e.g 1, 10, e.t.c) which is placed at index 0 of customCharacters[] passed as argument.

+  The assigned character is used to refer to the customised character in the .writeCustomChar() method to display character on the device.

+  byte array should be of length 8, with the remaining 7 values(index 1 to 7) as the state value (0 or 1) to be written to each of the seven segments (a to g) respectively.
- * `writeCustomChar(byte value)` : displays stored user customised character on the device.
+* `writeCustomChar(byte value)` Displays customised character to device using the value assigned to the customised character.
- * `writeChar(byte value)` : displays built-in character on the display device.
+* `writeChar(byte value)` displays a single character on device.
+This method is implemented by the writeString method to display multiple characters.
- * `writeString(String value, int delayPeriod)` : displays characters of a String value one at a time with a periodic gap between each character displayed.
+* `writeString(String value, int delayPeriod)` Displays each character in string value one at a time with a delay period inbetween each charcter displayed.

-  The time period/delay is specified by the delayPeriod argument.
+  Note that there is a limit to the characters that can be displayed by a seven segment display device, for example it'd be impossible to display alphabet 'K'

 ## Getting started

 Required components:
   * Seven Segment display device
   * Resistor (220 Ohms)
   * Jumper wires